Suppliers

 Understanding GNSS Receivers

-GNSS receivers process signals from multiple satellite constellations such as GPS, GLONASS, Galileo, and BeiDou to determine position, velocity, and time.
+A GNSS receiver is a device that processes signals from global navigation satellite systems (such as GPS, GLONASS, Galileo, and BeiDou) to calculate precise position, velocity, and time.
 These receivers decode timing signals to calculate a device’s precise location, vital for unmanned platforms requiring accurate autonomous navigation.

 While traditional GPS receivers focus on one constellation, modern GNSS receivers use multi-constellation and multi-frequency signals to enhance redundancy and improve accuracy under challenging conditions such as urban canyons, dense forests, or GNSS-contested environments.